rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 This role shouldn’t dominate the discussion, but exists to keep conversation friendly, inclusive and on track (not too broad or unproductive, but using judgement to allow for interesting conversation to flow).

-* Give the person you’re interacting with your complete, genuine, interested attention.
-Spencer Greenberg has some great advice on how to do this <a target="_blank" href="https://www.facebook.com/spencer.greenberg/posts/10103709919293792">here</a>.
 * Model good communication norms, as groups often follow the lead of the moderator.
 * Keep comments to at most 3 minutes
 * Try to keep back-and-forths to at most 2 iterations (so person A, person B, person A, person B, then move on to someone new)